Víctor Sanchís

-Víctor Sanchís García (born 23 March 2001) is a Spanish footballer who plays for CD Mirandés B. Mainly a right back, he can also play as a central defender.
+Víctor Sanchís García (born 23 March 2001) is a Spanish footballer who plays for Segunda Federación club Utebo.
+Mainly a right back, he can also play as a central defender.

 Club career

 Born in Barcelona, Catalonia, Sanchís represented RCD Espanyol and CF Damm as a youth.
 On 12 September 2020, after finishing his formation, he signed for Tercera División side Ourense CF.

 Sanchís made his senior debut on 18 October 2020, starting in a 1–2 home loss against CD Ribadumia.
 He scored his first senior goal on 5 December, netting his team's second in a 3–1 home win over UD Ourense.

 On 7 July 2021, Sanchís moved to CD Mirandés and was assigned to the reserves in the Tercera División RFEF.
 He made his first-team debut on 1 December, starting in a 3–0 away win over CD San Roque de Lepe in the season's Copa del Rey.

 Sanchís made his professional debut on 16 December 2021, starting in a 2–1 win at CD Lugo, also in the national cup.